ecmwf-lab/climetlab-script-web/README.md

 - Changes in the frontend will automatically reflect here.
 - Changes in the backend will require a restart of flask server.
 - Use Makefile commands for improved development experience (`make help`).
-- A pre-commit hook performs linting, formatting, testing, and test coverage.
+- A pre-commit hook performs linting, formatting, and testing for both ReactJs and Python code.

 ### Prepare For Deployment